emacsmirror/org-parser/README.md

 `'(("a key" .
 "And here's a value!")
   ("another key" .
 "Other thing."))`

-Note that the properties are in the alist are in the same order as the source org file.
+Because properties and property values are strings, you can't use `#'alist-get`, but must use `#'assoc` to get properties here.
+Properties are in the alist are in the same order as the source org file.

 * `:body` -- the text on following lines of the block, as a list, where each line is represented by a list of text items.
 For example: